rishabh022298/direct-stiffness-method/README.md

   "Iy": 8.33e-6,        # Moment of inertia about local y axis "J": 1.67e-5,         # Torsional constant "local_z": np.array([0.0, 0.0, 1.0])  # Reference vector for orientation
+ # Please ensure that local_z is not parallel to the element itself otherwise the user will get a ValueError
 }

 section_props_element_2 = {